philipmendels/use-flexible-undo/stories/reducer/bind-undoable-action-creators-intro.md

-### makeUndoableReducer & bindUndoableActionCreators - Example
+### makeUnducer & bindUndoableActionCreators - Example

-This example is equivalent to the previous example, except that we use the utility **makeUndoableReducer** to construct the reducer, and the utility **bindUndoableActionCreators** to construct the do/redo & undo handlers.
+This example is equivalent to the previous example, except that we use the utility **makeUnducer** to construct the reducer, and the utility **bindUndoableActionCreators** to construct the do/redo & undo handlers.